Designed to inspire and empower residents to learn, make, and create, the Makerspace has become one of the community's most beloved amenities.

 In the maker courtyard, guests got cozy with fire pits, blankets, and heaters to keep them warm as they mingled to the sounds of musician Adam Case.
 Local food trucks offered snacks and treats, and delicious “Maker” craft cocktails were served from our new favorite mobile bar Trucky.

-The Makerspace is the perfect spot to get any Walsh resident (or visitor’s) creative juices flowing.
-Walsh residents have access to the Makerspace as a community amenity.
+The Makerspace is the perfect spot to get any resident (or visitor’s) creative juices flowing.
+Residents have access to the Makerspace as a community amenity.
 For $50 a month, non-residents can have unlimited access to create, explore and dream.
 For a deeper look, watch our behind-the-scenes video from opening day!